-Athletes who participate in contact sports like American football, rugby, and boxing know how important it is to wear a mouthguard.
+Athletes who participate in contact sports like hockey, rugby, and boxing know how important it is to wear a mouthguard.
 Their sports are highly physical, and the risks for dental injuries are high.
 Yet those who take part in non-contact sports may be more reluctant.
 Since their sports aren’t as rough by nature, do they even need to wear mouthguards?

 This blog is here to answer that question and provide guidance on steps athletes can take to choose a mouthguard that’s the best fit for them.